yenbuilds/yenbuilds-flight-program/PHILOSOPHY.md

 ## The Simulation Should Push Back
 A believable flight simulation needs consequences and state awareness.

-There doesn't need to be crash animations and drama.

 There is no need for crash animations or theatrics.
 What matters is that the simulator can recognise and acknowledge when you have: